Introduction

 Looking after your child at home

-Your child might become stressed and upset when they have difficulty breathing, which can make it even more difficult to breathe properly.
+Your child might become stressed and upset when they have difficulty breathing, which can make their breathing issues worse.

-Try to calm and comfort your child and encourage them to rest and drink plenty of fluids.
+Try to calm and comfort your child, encouraging them to rest and drink plenty of fluids.

 Spasmodic croup

-Some children have many episodes of croup.
-These episodes usually happen at night and will usually settle after an hour.
+Some children have croup episodes that happen suddenly at night and settle after an hour.
+This is known as spasmodic croup.

-This form of croup is more common in children who either have asthma or have a family history of asthma and allergies.
+Spasmodic croup is more common in children with asthma or a family history of asthma and allergies.

 When to seek help

-If your child has any of the following symptoms, take them to a local doctor or a hospital emergency department straight away.
+If your child has any of the following symptoms, take them to a local doctor or your closest emergency department straight away.

 • breathing is becoming more difficult

-• the stridor noise is heard when they breathe in and out, even when your child is resting
+• stridor noise when breathing, even when your child is resting

 Disclaimer